 OMIG’s Self-Disclosure Program, is in accordance with OMIG’s enabling legislation.

 - New York State Public Health Law (NYS PHL) §32(18) states OMIG shall, in conjunction with the commissioner, develop protocols to facilitate the efficient self-disclosure and collection of overpayments and monitor such collections, including those that are self-disclosed by providers.
 The provider's good faith self-disclosure of overpayments may be considered as a mitigating factor in the determination of an administrative enforcement action.

 - Affordable Care Act (ACA) of 2010 §6402 states that Medicaid and Medicare overpayments must be returned within 60 days of identification, or by the date any correspondence cost report was due, whichever is later.

-- Title 42 of the United States Code (USC) §1320a-7k(d)(1) & (2), requires a person who has received an overpayment to report the overpayment, the reason for the overpayment, and to return the overpayment within 60 days of identification or by the date the correspondence cost report is due, if applicable.
+- Title 42 of the United States Code (USC) §1320a-7k(d)(1) & (2) requires a person who has received an overpayment to report the overpayment, the reason for the overpayment, and to return the overpayment within 60 days of identification or by the date the corresponding cost report is due, if applicable.

 - Social Services Law (SOS) §363-d(6) & (7) requires a person to report and return overpayments under the medical assistance program to the Medicaid inspector general within 60 days of identification, or by the date any corresponding cost report is due, if applicable.
 It also outlines eligibility criteria for participation in the self-disclosure program and overpayment report processing timeframes.

 - Social Services Law (SOS) §145-b(4)(D)(iii) states that payment of monetary penalties may be required in restitution to the medical assistance program for any person who knew or should have known that an overpayment was identified and was not reported, returned and explained in accordance with SOS §363-d.